juliachelsie/Guess-the-number/README.md

 ### The computer guessing the numer

-- The computer prints a message asking the user if the number is to low, to high or right. the user press a key (L/H/R).
+- The computer prints a message asking the user if the number is to low, to high or right.
+The user press a key (L/H/R).

 ![copmuter_guessing](https://github.com/juliachelsie/guess-the-number/blob/main/documentation/computer-guess.PNG)